ninenone/sloth/README.md

 #### insert

 Kind of strange feature allowing you to insert lines in existing files.
 Not recommended to use, but if really want, put `// @sloth YOUR_TAG` in your code where you want to insert lines. `YOUR_TAG` here is any string.
-Then add this action in your config
+Then add action in your config.
+For example:

 ```json
 {